 Access via terminal¶

-interactive is only 30 minutes, so you should specify a longer one with
+vis is only 1 hour, so you should specify a longer one with

 The script will automatically generate a self-signed SSL certificate and place it in your home

 self.pem.
 This path can be overridden via the parameter

 On success, it will give you an URL and a one-time password: